heathkit/ludum35/README.md

 - ?will smash through certain floor tiles when falling

 ## TODO
-- Death on falling through pits
 - Drain collision for water
-- Ice and steam are pushed by fans
+- Better death
+- Instructions on front page
 - follow pipes and drains instead of jumping to exit
 - Some kind of hud?